VALORANT is an entirely different beast when played alone.

 Reyna is a one-woman army.
 She’s a high-risk, high-reward agent, but she’s perfect in solo queue.
 She has built-in self-sustainability with her Devour heal and Dismiss escape, along with one of the best flashes in the game.

 Sage is one of the best all-around agents in VALORANT.
-Her wall and slow orbs are perfect for putting an end to a push or blocking off a bombsite, and her heal, despite its recent nerfs, and resurrect speak for themselves.
+Her wall and slow orbs are perfect for putting an end to a push or blocking off a bombsite.
+And her heal and resurrect speak for themselves.

 Cypher can single-handedly defend a bombsite.
-His cameras, tripwires, and cage all reward solo play, giving him tons of value in ranked.
+His cameras, tripwires, and cage all reward solo play, giving him plenty of value in solo queue.
 Being able to lock down a bombsite alone while your teammates run rampant should never be underestimated.

 Jett falls under the same umbrella as Raze.
 She’s another Yasuo-type agent that either carries your game or loses it for you.
 If you’re confident and aren’t afraid of facing your opponents head-on, Jett is the agent for you.
 Her mobility and outplay potential rank her as one of the best solo agents.

 If this was a competitive tier list, Phoenix would be considerably lower in the rankings.
-But for playing alone and carrying your teammates, he’s one of the best agents.
-His ability to entry-frag is unmatched in VALORANT.
+But for playing alone and carrying your teammates, he’s a solid agent.
 His flashbangs, self heals, and ultimate all reward aggression.
 Players who are confident in their aim can’t go wrong with Phoenix.

 Astra is another powerful agent with tons of potential in competitive play.
 But the nature of her kit doesn’t translate directly to solo queue.
 Her smoke, pull, and wall all require coordination with her team.
 She can still quite easily carry in the right scenario, though.